ojas-chaturvedi/ojas-chaturvedi/README.md

 - [AoA Project](https://github.com/ojas-chaturvedi/AoA-Project) - A brief description of a current project and its status. _(In Progress)_
   - Stuff
-- [Triggered Sentiments: NLP Insights into the Gun Control Controversy](https://github.com/ojas-chaturvedi/gun-debate) - Outline of another ongoing project you are actively contributing to. _(In Progress)_
-  - Stuff
+- [Triggered Sentiments: NLP Insights into the Gun Control Controversy](https://github.com/ojas-chaturvedi/gun-debate) - This project is a sentiment analysis of federal gun control cases, employing Natural Language Processing techniques to categorize cases as pro-gun rights or pro-gun control and to identify recurring themes and rhetorical strategies in legal arguments.
+The goal is to understand the influence of language and sentiment on judicial decisions in the contentious arena of gun control legislation. _(In Progress)_
 - **Future Project 1**: A concept for a future project I'm excited to start. _(Planned)_
 - **Future Project 2**: Outline of a project idea that I will be exploring after completing my current projects. _(Planned)_